disorn-inc/udacity_adv_lane/writeup_report.md

 ![alt text][image12]

  Please notice that the function does not return the unwarped version of the image.
 That would be performed in a later step.

+ ### Step 5: Detect lane pixels and fit to find the lane boundary.

+ In order to detect the lane pixels from the warped image, the following steps are performed.

+ - First, a histogram of the lower half of the warped image is created.
+Below it can be seen the histogram and the code used to produce it.

+![alt text][image13]

+![alt text][image14]

+- Then, the starting left and right lanes positions are selected by looking to the max value of the histogram to the left and the right of the histogram's mid position.
+- A technique known as _Sliding Window_ is used to identify the most likely coordinates of the lane lines in a window, which slides vertically through the image for both the left and right line.
+- Finally, usign the coordinates previously calculated, a second order polynomial is calculated for both the left and right lane line.
+Numpy's function [np.polyfit](https://docs.scipy.org/doc/numpy/reference/generated/numpy.polyfit.html) will be used to calculate the polynomials.

+Please find below the result of applying the `detect_lines()` function to the warped image:

+![alt text][image15]

+The image below show code for this step

+![alt text][image16]
+![alt text][image17]

+Once you have selected the lines, it is reasonable to assume that the lines will remain there in future video frames.
+`detect_similar_lines()` uses the previosly calculated _line_fits_ to try to identify the lane lines in a consecutive image.
+If it fails to calculate it, it invokes `detect_lines()` function to perform a full search.